Car Buying Strategies

 The Limited trim level also gets a Blind-spot Camera.
 This camera gives a live display of the vehicle's blind-spots right in the digital cluster within easy view of the driver.
 This feature kicks on automatically when the driver changes lanes.
 Highway Driving Assist is yet another high-tech driving-assist feature added on here.

 Compare the Limited vs Calligraphy.
-What is the difference?
+What Is the Difference?

 The Calligraphy model is downright luxurious with everything that Hyundai has to offer thrown into it.
 It again comes with the turbocharged engine that first appeared on the Limited models.
 Both vehicles have the same horsepower, torque and steering dynamics.
 Both come with front-wheel drive while offering optional all-wheel drive.
 Both models get an upgraded 8-speed Wet Dual Clutch Transmission, again with Hyundai's SHIFTRONIC technology.